MicBrain/3D-Plotter/README.md

    where zSpan = zMax - zMin
    ```

    3D graph in our project is a mesh(a mesh along with a geometry defines a 3D object).
-For instance, for any  2-variable function defined in [a,b] x [c,d] region, we calculate the values of the function in 6400 points(80x80) and and define those (x,y, f(x,y)) points in 3D space as the vertices of out mesh.
+For instance, for any  2-variable function defined in [a,b] x [c,d] region(f:[a,b]x[c,d] -> [e,k]), we calculate the values of the function in 6400 points(80x80) and and define those (x,y, f(x,y)) points in 3D space as the vertices of out mesh.
+Then  we use triangulation.

 #### Personal Information